vrandall66/front-end-submissions-public/1810/mod-2/whateverly/national-parks.md

 * [ ] Novice - There are several (10+) instances of duplication and one or two major bugs.
 Developers write code with unnecessary selectors or tags which do not increase clarity.

 * [ ] Advanced Beginner - There is some duplication (5-10 instances) in the codebase.
 There may be one to two minor bugs.
-There may be some unncessary selectors or tags.
+There may be some unnecessary selectors or tags.
 Application adds organization for the whole stylesheet and within rules.

 * [ ] Proficient - Application is thoughtfully put together with comments to help guide organization.
 There may be some duplication (fewer than 5 instances) present.
 Comments are present to assist with organization of code.